-- 35 The Colville Tribal Hatchery is owned and operated by the Confederated Tribes of the Colville - 36 Reservation and is located near Bridgeport, Washington.
-Potential artificial production activities for - 37 the P2IP at the Colville Tribal Hatchery include rearing of juvenile summer Chinook and sockeye - 38 salmon from egg through the subvearling life stages and would occur year-round.
-However, no - 39 commitments to use this facility have been made to date.
-Modifications to the facility may be - 40 required to accommodate the proposed actions, which would include the addition of new circular - 41 and/or rectangular fiberglass rearing vessels with the associated intake and effluent plumbing.
-Site

-- 1 assessment and design for the Colville Tribal Hatchery upgrades have not been completed and - 2 would be necessary before moving forward with this facility.
-Data collection to design facility - 3 upgrades may include site characterization, resource-specific surveys, and ground-disturbing - 4 activities including, but not limited to, geotechnical boreholes and trenches.
-Facility upgrades would - 5 be evaluated in future environmental compliance if federal funds would be used for upgrades.
+The Colville Tribal Hatchery is owned and operated by the CTCR and is located near Bridgeport, Washington.
+Potential artificial production activities for the P2IP at the Colville Tribal Hatchery include rearing of juvenile summer Chinook and sockeye salmon from egg through the subyearling life stages and would occur year-round.
+However, no commitments to use this facility have been made to date.
+Modifications to the facility may be required to accommodate the proposed actions, which would include the addition of new circular and/or rectangular fiberglass rearing vessels with the associated intake and effluent plumbing.
+Site assessment and design for the Colville Tribal Hatchery upgrades have not been completed and would be necessary before moving forward with this facility.
+Data collection to design facility upgrades may include site characterization, resource-specific surveys, and ground-disturbing activities including, but not limited to, geotechnical boreholes and trenches.
+Facility upgrades would be evaluated in future environmental compliance if federal funds would be used for upgrades.

-6 Little Falls Acclimation Facility
+Little Falls Acclimation Facility

-- 7 The Little Falls Acclimation Facility is owned and operated by the Spokane Tribe of Indians and is - 8 located near Rearden, Washington, directly below Little Falls Hydroelectric Dam.
-Proposed artificial - 9 production activities for the P2IP at the Little Falls Acclimation Facility include over-winter - 10 acclimation of juvenile summer Chinook salmon from subyearling through yearling life stages and - 11 would occur from October through May of each year.
-Modifications to this facility to accommodate - 12 the proposed actions may include construction of a new water intake system, insulation, the - inclusion of a 24-hour monitoring system, and additional improvements needed for over-winter - operation.
-A site assessment and design for the Little Falls Acclimation Facility upgrades have not - been completed.
-Data collection to design facility upgrades may include site characterization, - 16 resource-specific surveys and ground-disturbing activities including, but not limited to, geotechnical - boreholes and trenches.
-Facility upgrades would be evaluated through future environmental - 18 compliance once designs are completed.
+The Little Falls Acclimation Facility is owned and operated by the STOI and is located near Rearden, Washington, directly below Little Falls Hydroelectric Dam.
+Proposed artificial production activities for the P2IP at the Little Falls Acclimation Facility include overwinter acclimation of juvenile summer Chinook salmon from subyearling through yearling life stages and would occur from October through May of each year.
+Modifications to this facility to accommodate the proposed actions may include construction of a new water intake system, insulation, the inclusion of a 24-hour monitoring system, and additional improvements needed for overwinter operation.
+A site assessment and design for the Little Falls Acclimation Facility upgrades have not been completed.
+Data collection to design facility upgrades may include site characterization, resource-specific surveys and ground-disturbing activities including, but not limited to, geotechnical boreholes and trenches.
+Facility upgrades would be evaluated through future environmental compliance once designs are completed.